decke/caronade/README.md

 Whenever you push some code to your Git repository caronade will receive a webhook and create build jobs for the affected ports.
-Those jobs will trigger poudriere testport build jobs and the result will be reported back to your repository via the GitHub Status API.
+Those jobs will call a Makefile which creates poudriere testport build jobs and the result will be reported back to your repository via the GitHub Status API.

 ## Main features